ATWA

 ATWA (an acronym for Air, Trees, Water, Animals and All The Way Alive) is the ecological belief system propounded by Charles Manson, who was later convicted of conspiracy to commit murder as the leader of the communal Manson Family.
 ATWA names the interrelated life-support systems of the Earth.
 Manson and his associates, most notably Lynette Fromme and Sandra Good, use the term to name the forces of life which they believe hold the balance of the Earth.

 Origins

 Manson was paroled in 1967 and found a welcoming environment in the burgeoning counterculture.
-Together with a small retinue of disaffected young people, he took flight from what he characterized as the "madness of the cities" and established a communal colony at the Spahn Ranch in the Santa Susana mountains outside of Los Angeles, California.
+Together with a small retinue of disaffected young people, he took flight from what he characterized as the "madness of the cities" and established a communal colony at the Spahn Ranch in the Santa Susana Mountains outside of Los Angeles, California.
 The group began to make survivalist forays into Death Valley in order to scout out more remote areas of the desert.

-In September 1969 some members attempted to thwart nearby road developments by deliberately setting an expensive piece of earth-moving equipment on fire.
-This early act of eco-terrorism occurred a number of years before the concept was popularized by Edward Abbey, Dave Foreman, and other environmentalists.
+In September 1969, some members attempted to thwart nearby road developments by deliberately setting an expensive piece of earth moving equipment on fire.
+This early act of eco-terrorism occurred a number of years before the concept was popularized by Edward Abbey, Dave Foreman, and other radical environmentalists.